Nippletop Mountain, Adirondacks

 For the first hike of our 2018 season in the Adirondacks, we decided to tackle the combination of Nippletop and Dial Mountains with a swing by the Indian Head summit (pictured above) for a view of the Ausable Lakes.
 Nippletop is the 13th-highest peak with an elevation of 4,620 feet and Dial is 41st at 4.020 feet.

-The hiking group we were taking up the mountain had myself and my usual hiking buddy.
+The hiking group we were taking up the mountain had me and my usual hiking buddy.
 We were both aiming to achieve our nineteenth and twentieth peaks.
 Our buddy from the city had done Big Slide with us last year on the same weekend and was looking for his second and third peaks.
 We also had two hikers new to the Adirondacks, but one had done some hiking in New Hampshire and another in Spain.
 So they were not complete newbies to hiking.

-Our plan was to hike both mountains on Saturday, May 19 in a loop by going in on one trail (Gill Brook) and exiting by another (H.G.
+Our plan was to hike both mountains on Saturday, May 19, in a loop by going in on one trail (Gill Brook) and exiting by another (H.G.
 Leach).
-The forecast for the day was high 50's to low 60's temperature, but rain and high wind was in the mix for the afternoon.
+The forecast for the day was high 50's to low 60's temperature, but rain and high wind were in the mix for the afternoon.
 There was a 40% chance of rain at noon, 70% by 1 p.m. and 100% by 2 p.m.

-After discussing the weather, we decided for an earlier start, waking at 4 a.m. and trying to get on our way by 4:30 a.m. with many of us having headlamps or flashlights if needed.
-We figured a ten-hour trip, so that would get us out around 2:30 p.m. and wouldn't have us in inclement weather for very long, even though we all had rain gear with us.
+After discussing the weather, we decided on an earlier start, waking at 4 a.m. and trying to get on our way by 4:30 a.m. with many of us having headlamps or flashlights if needed.
+We figured it was a ten-hour trip, so that would get us out around 2:30 p.m. and wouldn't have us in inclement weather for very long, even though we all had rain gear with us.

 Parking and Trailhead